HannahEckert/MultiAttributeRecommenderSystems/README.md

 ## Additional Training Details
 All models are trained three times with seeds 42,43,44.
 Probabilistic post-ptocessing methods are additionally run 5 times with seeds 1,2,3,4,5.
 Reported results are averegeed over runs.
-Specific training details are as reported in the config file.
+Specific training details are as reported in the config/recbole_config_default.yaml file.